-Definition: Business Intelligence is the technologies, applications & practices applied togather, integrate, analyze, and present business data.
+Definition: Business Intelligence is the technologies, applications & practices applied together, integrated, analysed, and present business data.
 It transforms raw data into actionable insights.
-With BI, organizations in the financial sector make better-informed decisions because it empowers an in-depth understanding of market trends, risk factors, customer behavior, and operational inefficiencies in an organization.
+With BI, organisations in the financial sector make better-informed decisions because it empowers an in-depth understanding of market trends, risk factors, customer behaviour, and operational inefficiencies in an organisation.

-Banks, insurance firms, investment organizations, and fintech venture capitals employ BI to solve such problems as regulatory compliance, fraud detection, and customization of service to meet client requirements.
+Banks, insurance firms, investment organisations, and fintech venture capitals employ BI to solve such problems as regulatory compliance, fraud detection, and customisation of service to meet client requirements.

 Key Benefits of BI in Financial Business